mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-config/dcos-config-validate/index.md

 ---

 # Description
-The `dcos config validate` command will validate changes to the configuration file.
+The `dcos config validate` command allows you to validate changes to the configuration file.

 # Usage